 To end all forms of violence against women and remove barriers to education for women and young girls.
 Providing women with fulfilling careers and sustained optimal mental, physical, and sexual health.

-Driving change by empowering women by providing access to better education and tools to maintain their mental, physical health and economic self-sufficiency.
+Driving change by empowering women, by providing access to education, resources and tools to maintain their mental, physical health and build economic self-sufficiency.

 Canada has come a long way in women’s equality and rights.
 Today, 48% of teens think that men should be responsible for earning income and providing for family, and 17% of teens still believe that men have the final word on family decisions (Plan Canada, 2011).
 The key issues faced by girls in Canada are violence, barriers to education and career prospects , mental health issues .
 Each of these areas affects a girl’s life well into adulthood.